 A Restructuring Delivering on Its Promise

-Whether this quarter marks the start of a sustained upswing or a cyclical high point will depend on the segment detail, risk disclosures, and strategic commentary that investors can now examine in the full filing and the earnings call transcript that typically follows within days.
-For a bank that has spent years promising its overhaul would eventually deliver, Q1 2026 looks like the strongest proof yet that the bet is paying off.
+Whether this quarter marks the start of a sustained upswing or a cyclical high point will depend on the segment detail, risk disclosures, and strategic commentary now available in the full filing and the earnings call transcript that typically follows within days.
+For a bank that has spent years promising its overhaul would eventually deliver, Q1 2026 looks like the strongest sign yet that the overhaul may be doing what Fraser promised.